John Pott: Poisoning trial

+Plantation and estates

 Dr. Potts had a plantation which he called "Harrop," and which he may have so named in honor of his ancestral home.
 Harrop in Cheshire, England was the place of residence of some of the Potts at that period.
 This plantation, patented in 1631, may be related to the Harrop Parish of the Church of England established in James City County in 1644, which years later became part of Bruton Parish.

 On July 12, 1632, Dr. Potts obtained a patent for 1200 acre at the head of Archer's Hope Creek.
 Part of this land was to become a fortified palisade across the peninsula.
 In February, 1633, it was enacted by the General Assembly that a fortieth part of the men in "the compasse of the forest" east of Archer's Hope and Queen's Creek to Chesapeake Bay (essentially all of the lower peninsula) should be present "before the first day of March next" at Dr. John Potts' plantation, "newlie built," to erect houses and secure the land in that quarter.

 With this labor, palisades, six miles (10 km) in length, were run from creek to creek, and, on the ridge between, a settlement to be called Middle Plantation was made.
 The doctor would have certainly recognized the sanitary advantages of the country around Middle Plantation.
 As the ridge between the creeks was remarkably well drained, there were few mosquitoes.
 The deep ravines penetrating from the north and south made the place of much strategic value.
 Also, the only practical road down the Peninsula was over this ridge, and this road was easily defended.
 At Middle Plantation, some years later, this road was later to be called Duke of Gloucester Street.
 The town of Middle Plantation was renamed Williamsburg in 1699.

+Personal life and death

-Dr. Potts is believed to have had no children, and apparently died prior to 1645.
+Dr. Potts is believed to have had no children, and apparently died prior to 1651.